Akon Eyakenyi: Career

-Akon Eyakenyi began her career as a teacher when she was appointed Mistress I & II by the Cross River State Education board where she served from 1986 to 1993.
-In 1991, while serving as a teacher she was appointed Supervisor for Education, Youths, Sports and Culture in Oron.
-Subsequently she served in the Akwa Ibom State ministry of education 1993 to 1999 as an Education officer.
-In 1999, she was appointed to serve in the Akwa Ibom State Education board.
+Eyakenyi began her career as a teacher when she was appointed Mistress I & II by the Cross River State Education Board, where she served from 1986 to 1993.
+In 1991, while serving as a teacher, she was appointed Supervisor for Education, Youths, Sports and Culture in Oron.
+Subsequently, she served in the Akwa Ibom State Ministry of Education from 1993 to 1999 as an education officer.
+In 1999, she was appointed to serve on the Akwa Ibom State Education Board.

 In 2000, she was appointed Commissioner for Industry, Commerce and Tourism in Akwa Ibom State during the regime of Victor Attah.
-In 2013, she was appointed by Godswill Akpabio as Chairman of Akwa Ibom State Technical Schools Board.
-She served as Chairman of the board until her appointment by President Goodluck Jonathan as Minister of Lands, Housing and Urban Development in 2014.
+In 2013, she was appointed by Godswill Akpabio as chairman of Akwa Ibom State Technical Schools Board.
+She served as chairman of the board until her appointment by President Goodluck Jonathan as Minister of Lands, Housing and Urban Development in 2014.

 Senate

-In 2018, Eyakenyi declared her intentions to run for senate and represent Akwa Ibom South senatorial district.
-In October 2018, she participated in the party primaries of the People's Democratic Party (Nigeria) to represent Akwa Ibom South senatorial district and emerged the winner in the primaries.
+In 2018, Eyakenyi declared her intentions to run for the senate to represent Akwa Ibom South senatorial district.
+In October 2018, she participated in the Peoples Democratic Party (PDP) primaries and emerged as the winner.
 On 25 February 2019 she was declared winner of the 2019 general elections to represent Akwa Ibom South senatorial district.
+In 2021, she introduced a bill for the establishment of the Nigerian Coast Guard in the senate.